Porno by Irvine Welsch

-I found this book in one of the car parks at the Barbican (Speed?) in a spot where people leave all kinds of things they don’t want anymore.
-I didn’t particularly notice the placement at the time but now it does make me a laugh a little…
+I found this in one of the car parks at the Barbican (Speed?) in a spot where people leave all kinds of stuff they don’t want anymore.
+I didn’t particularly notice the placement at the time but now it makes me a laugh a little.

 The male ego may seem fragile, but it doesn’t in my experience, take too long to repair itself.